projectblacklight/blacklight_advanced_search/README.md

 next to each value.

-(IN PROGRESS) An alternate view using a multi-element HTML `select` is available, and can also be combined with chosen.js for a fancy type-ahead sort of UX.
+(IN PROGRESS) An alternate view using a multi-element HTML `select` is available, and can also be combined with [chosen.js](http://harvesthq.github.io/chosen/) for a fancy type-ahead style of UI.
 This can be especially useful if you want to offer many facet values at once on the form (beware, they are all still loaded in HTML, so this is probably good for at most hundreds, not thousands.)

     config.advanced_search = {
       # ...